alssndro/sandros-sketch-plugins/README.md

 ### Align Top to Baseline Grid

-Aligns the bottom of the currently selected elements to the Baseline Grid of the current Artboard.
+Aligns the top of the currently selected elements to the Baseline Grid of the current Artboard.

 ![Align Top to Baseline Grid](plugin previews/align top to grid.gif)